Hike in nature! This is something many people started during the pandemic. But why? What’s so special about nature?

 When we are in nature, we encounter special experiences.

 For instance, while I was admiring Camas flowers, an unknown clicking sound started.
-Natural instinct told me to back off.
+Instinct told me to back off.

 Have you ever heard that sound?
 I’ve seen many owls in the forest, but not that close!
 I wonder why it was angry.